 These cashew coconut energy bites are sweetened with medjool dates and have no dairy or gluten.
 They are a healthy way to get a burst of energy after a workout.
 With just a few minutes of your time and some healthy ingredients, you have a tasty on-the-go snack.

-Following a gluten free diet can mean that you have to make some substitutes or replacements for normal ingredients, but this recipe proves that the taste will still be there!
+If you are following a gluten free diet can mean that you have to make some substitutes or replacements for normal ingredients, but this recipe proves that the taste will still be there!

 I am on an energy bite kick lately.
 I have cut out sugar and gluten and have found that my taste buds now want something far less sweet for a treat than I used to want.
 I love how easy these energy bites are to make in the food processor.